 Chapter XIX: Privacy in Public Space

 Chapter XXIV: Personal Data Protection Standard of India (PDPSI)

 Chapter XXV: Technology Challenges and Tools of Data Protection

 Chapter XXVII: GDPR Vs PDPA

 As is usual with Naavi, the book is an expression of the years of experience in the field of Cyber Law and Data Protection and will contain his exclusive views some of which the regular readers of this website are aware.

-Naavi recently conducted a web based course on PDPA during which also some of his views have been shared with the limited audience.
-In future, this book will be a guide for the DPOs.
+Naavi has been conducting web based course on PDPA during which also some of his views have been shared with the limited audience.
+This book will now be a guide for the DPOs.